If you are lucky, your path in life with cross with some truly memorable individuals.

 John’s dedication to the Easterseals mission of helping those with disabilities live full, meaningful lives spans decades of work as a particularly effective board chair, advocate, and fundraiser both locally and at the national level.
-Inspired by his childhood experience growing up with a cousin with significant disabilities, John has never forgotten St. Francis’ guidance that “it is in giving that we receive.”
+Inspired by his childhood experience growing up with a cousin with significant disabilities, John has never forgotten St. Francis’ admonition that “it is in giving that we receive.”

-John Stephen Riley is a product of Wilmington’s 9th Ward, one of nine children and a proud “Kinger” who earned tips as a double-bagging caddy at Wilmington Country Club then went on to become a championship golfer himself.
-Riley’s tale is part Horatio Alger, part First State-Zelig: over the last 40 years this Renaissance Man has repeatedly shown up at noteworthy moments.
+John Stephen Riley is a product of Wilmington’s 9thWard, a proud “Kinger,” one of nine children from the rough-and-tumble East Side, a double-bagging caddy at Wilmington Country Club who went on to be a championship golfer himself.
+Riley’s tale is part Horatio Alger, part First State-Zelig: there’s hardly much of importance in Delaware over the last 40 years this Renaissance Man hasn’t touched.

 A Salesianum grad who captained the golf team at Delaware, Riley served in the United States Army, rising to the rank of captain, and has maintained a deep love of and support for the military and its history.
 After two years as a social worker, Riley began a successful business career at Xerox, punctuated by forays into elected political office (a rare 1980s New Castle County Council member not to be investigated by the FBI … I kid) and even the world of sports management.